K-Quant/HiDy/ner/README.md

 # Industrial strategy and company_produce_product knowledge extraction

 In this part, we extract 1. the $Macro$ hierarchy industrial strategy knowledge from the National Development and Reform Commission Web, and 2. the $Meso$ hierarchy company_produce_product knowledge from the annual report.
 All annotated data has been provided.
 The extraction schema is defined as (document_name, mention, industry, date) and (company, produce, product, year).
+Note that the timestamp of the industrial strategy is obtained through crawling, and we provide it as data.
+The timestamp of an annual report is the published year of the annual report.

 ## 0. The directory structure of the code
 ```shell